Shatur/akd/README.md

 - Low memory consumption (~350 KB).
 - Layout configuration.
 - Remember different keyboard layouts and groups for each window.
-- Print current layout to stdout.
+- Print layout to `stdout` on change.

 ## Configuration